ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-17-waste-to-energy.md

 First, we will introduce a WTE facility dedicated to polymer compound incineration, equipped with a 2MW steam boiler-based power generation facility.

+The WTE facility is equipped with all waste input devices and dust collection facilities after the incinerator.

 ## Incinerator Size

 Incinerators used in WTE for polymer compound incineration should be